sirdavy/social_network/bSOCIAL NETWORK repository_class_recipe_template.md

 # Model class
 # (in lib/student.rb)

-class Student
+class Post

-  # Replace the attributes by your own columns.
-  attr_accessor :id, :name, :cohort_name
+attr_accessor :id, :title, :content, :views

 end

 # The keyword attr_accessor is a special Ruby feature
 # which allows us to set and get attributes on an object,